1 Introducing SpaDES with a dummy ecological model

 Events and event functions: these are the “actions” (or events) executed in the module (i.e. species reproduction, plotting, saving parameters) - simply put, WHAT the module does;

-Scheduling events: this is how SpaDES schedules when each event is going to happen - in which order (e.g. during the simulation, when will SpaDES plot a graph) - simply put, WHEN the module does it;
+is going to happen (e.g. during the workflow, when will a plot be generated) - simply put, WHEN the module does it;

 Additional module functions: any additional functions needed (e.g. this is used to keep the coding of your module as clear and straightforward as possible);